Erikson Scholar Program

 True to the core of Erikson’s work, the Erikson Scholar Program aims to create and maintain a steady flow of ideas between scholars and clinicians on topics that take up the interaction between the internal and external worlds, that have the potential to enrich our understanding of each, and that might have application to larger societal problems.
 Inquiry into the nature of psychosocial experience, the relationship of the individual to culture and history, the role of trauma, the dynamics of identity and the place of community are broad examples of the areas in which the Erikson Scholar Program honors and extends the legacy of Erikson’s important contribution to the field of psychoanalysis and to the Center during his ten years on the staff.

 In addition to mental health professionals, academicians in the fields of anthropology, history, law, literary criticism, political science, sociology and other relevant disciplines are encouraged to apply.
 Generally, scholars are in residence at the Center for a period of fourteen weeks.
-The position includes a stipend, housing, administrative support, and use of the Center’s library.
+The position includes a stipend, housing (pet and smoke-free), administrative support, and use of the Center’s library.

 - Please send a letter of interest